nethesis/nethvoice-report/ui/src/doc-inline/en/data_call_1_table_call.md

 # By Call

-Data divided *by Call* entered in the queues selected in set period, the data is grouped according to the choice made in the filters.
+*Calls* entered the queues selected in set period, the data is grouped according to the choice made in the filters.